ryssbowh/craft-themes/README.md

 Displays will be saved in project config.

+Displays can be grouped together, you can define as many groups as you want.
+Groups cannot contain groups.

-Some display will contain items that are not fields, they are automatically added by the system, example : "Author" on channels.
+Some display will contain items that are not Craft fields, they are automatically added by the system, example : "Author" on channels.

 ## Rules settings